ovotech/circleci-orbs/jaws-journey-deploy/README.md

 **Parameters**

-`environment` - indicates to the build step which properties file to run against.
+* `environment` - indicates to the build step which properties file to run against.
 Expected values are [sandbox, nonprod, prod]
+* send_slack_notification_on_fail: flag to indicate whether to send a slack notification when build fails (default true)

 ### synk-scan